koscew/Metis_Module4_Classification_Project/project_proposal.md

   * on_1b: 1 indicates there was a runner on the first base
   * on_2b: 1 indicates there was a runner on the second base
   * on_3b: 1 indicates there was a runner on the third base
-  * event: The detail result of the pitch
+  * event: The detailed result of the plate appearance
   * inning: The current inning
   * top: 1 indicates this inning was top
   * b_score: The current score of the batter team
   * p_score: The current score of the pitcher team
   * date: The date and year of the game
   * stand: The batting side of the player
+  * start_time: The start time of the game
+  * weather: The weather and the temperature at the beginning of the game

 >* What dataset(s) do you plan to use, and how will you obtain the data?
 >* What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?